OSSSC-edu/supply-chain.github.io/package-managers.md

 [Software repositories](https://en.wikipedia.org/wiki/Software_repository) is a storage location for software packages.
 They are used in order to aggregate free software provided by the community.
 For example, on Linux, software is distributed through software repositories.
 Repositories may be tied to a specific distribution.
 Ubuntu, Debian, CentOS or RHEL have their own repositories that are updated daily.
 As a consequence, when you want to install a new program, you are querying those base repositories in order to retrieve packages from them.
 If you wanted to install packages that are not located on distribution based repositories, you would add your own trusted repositories to your system in order to install new packages.

-As part of the development lifecycle, source code is continuously being built into binary artifacts using continuous integration.
-This may interact with a binary repository manager much like a developer would by getting artifacts from the repositories and pushing builds there.
-Tight integration with CI servers enables the storage of important metadata such as:

-- Which user triggered the build (whether manually or by committing to revision control)
-- Which modules were built
-- Which sources were used (commit id, revision, branch)
-- Dependencies used
-- Environment variables
-- Packages installed

 # Software ecosystems